Research stations in Antarctica: Permanent active stations

 The United States maintains the southernmost base, Amundsen–Scott South Pole Station, and the largest base and research station in Antarctica, McMurdo Station.
-The second-southernmost base is the Chinese Kunlun Station at 80°25′02″S during the summer season, and the Russian Vostok Station at 78°27′50″S during the winter season.
+The second-southernmost base is the Chinese Kunlun Station at 80°25′2″S during the summer season, and the Russian Vostok Station at 78°27′50″S during the winter season.

 Subantarctic stations

+The sub-Antarctic zone is a physiographic region in the Southern Hemisphere, located immediately north of the Antarctic region.